CharlesZhoulll/basic_socket/README.md

 =================
 1. Run `make` to install the program

-2. Run `./client` argument  to run the program,the argument list are as followings:
+2. Run `./client`  to run the program,the argument list are as followings:

 * -p (optional): setting the port of remote server, default value: 27993 (no SSL) or 27994 (with SSL)